Jim Brandstatter: Radio

 Brandstatter formerly hosted a weekly college football radio show, called Brandy and Bo with Coach Bo Schembechler.
 Brandy and Bo talked with coaches previewing upcoming games and discussed issues facing collegiate football.

 Brandstatter could be heard calling play-by-play of his alma mater's football games on the Michigan Sports Network, teaming with color analyst Dan Dierdorf, sideline reporter Doug Karsch. and studio analyst Jon Jansen until the end of the 2021 NCAA Division I FBS football season.
 From 1979 to 2013, Brandstatter was the color analyst on the Michigan radio broadcasts, while Frank Beckmann called play-by-play.

-From 1987 until July 2018, Brandstatter analyzed National Football League games on the Detroit Lions Radio Network, teaming with play-by-play man Dan Miller and sideline reporter Tony Ortiz.
+From 1987 until July 2018, Brandstatter worked as the radio color commentator for the Detroit Lions Radio Network.

 Brandstatter also hosts the syndicated weekly Inside Michigan Football TV Show highlighting players, game day highlights and comments by Coach Jim Harbaugh and other coaches and players, along with Doug Karsch and Ed Kengerski during the college football season.